NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Plague Rat.md

 **Prerequisites** Werecreature Dedication; wererat
 * * *
 Your bites carry a cursed infection.
 When you hit and deal damage to a creature with a jaws Strike while in hybrid or rat shape, the creature is cursed until the start of your next turn.
-Whenever they regain Hit Points during that time, they must attempt a Fortitude save against your class DC or spell DC, whichever is higher.
+Whenever they regain Hit Points during that time, they must attempt a Fortitude check save against your class DC or spell DC, whichever is higher.

+* * *

 **Success** The creature regains Hit Points normally.